LancersBucket/ChatButtonsBegone/README.md

-# Chat Buttons Begone!
+# ChatButtonsBegone!
 Are you tired of all the needless clutter scattered around your client?

 Well look no further!

-From removing buttons on the Chat Bar, to the buttons/features no one ever uses, *or asked for*, Chat Buttons Begone has you covered!
+From removing buttons on the Chat Bar, to the buttons/features no one ever uses, *or asked for*, ChatButtonsBegone has you covered!

 ![thumbnail](https://github.com/LancersBucket/ChatButtonsBegone/blob/main/_meta/thumbnail.png)

 Why manage custom CSS that gets broken every update?
-Chat Buttons Begone leverages the BdApi to ensure class compatibility between updates for you!
+ChatButtonsBegone leverages the BdApi to ensure class compatibility between updates for you!

-With over 70 settings, you can configure your client to remove or keep exactly what you want to, and make Discord your own.
+With over 90 toggleable settings, you can configure your client to remove or keep exactly what you want to, and make Discord your own.

 ![settings](https://github.com/LancersBucket/ChatButtonsBegone/blob/main/_meta/settings.png)